GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/09.881-890/01.Golden-Dawning/docs.md

 ---
+title: |
-title: 881.
-Golden Dawning
+    881. Golden Dawning - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 881.
+Golden Dawning.
+I am waiting for the morning Of the day that brings release, Waiting for the golden dawning Of God's everlasting peace.
+Chorus: Hasten on, day eternal!
+Bid the night of sorrow cease; Usher in love supernal, Bring the golden golden dawn of peace.
+    keywords:  |
-    keywords: Christ in Song, Golden Dawning, I am waiting for the morning, Hasten on, day eternal!
+        Christ in Song, adventhymnals, advent hymnals, Golden Dawning, I am waiting for the morning.
+Hasten on, day eternal!
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 881. GOLDEN DAWNING
+####  Christ in Song,

 ```txt
 1.